BoldingBruggeman/getm-rewrite/conda.recipe/readme.md

 `conda-build <RECIPEDIR> -c conda-forge`

-If VS2017 of VS2019 + MSVC v141 is installed, this command should work on a normal command prompt. (no need to load MSVC or Intel-specific environments)
+If VS2017 or VS2019 + MSVC v141 is installed, this command should work on a normal command prompt. (no need to load MSVC or Intel-specific environments)